zx80/flask-simple-auth/DOCUMENTATION.md

 ### `ErrorResponse` class

-Raising this exception with a message and status from any user-defined function generates a `Response` of this status with the text message contents sent to the request.
+Raising this exception with a message and status from any user-defined function generates a `Response` of this status with the text message as contents.

 ### Miscellaneous Configuration Directives